Iowa Housing Market Vitality

 |Iowa City, IA||Underperforming||Negative||384|

 Iowa’s state economy is specialized in Trade Trans Util, Fncl activities, and Manufacturing.
 Mining, Pro Bus svcs, and Construction industry sectors are less important to the state economy compared to the national economy.

 Industry specialization helps explain the differing impact of industry trends on local economies in contrast to industry composition which describes the structure of the economy.
 A Specialization Index value greater than 100 corresponds to the sector having a greater share of the state economy than it does of the national economy.
 Sectors with a Specialization Index greater than 120 characterize the local economy.

-Compared to the U.S., there is a lower incidence of poverty amongst Hawkeye State residents and they have greater purchasing power.
+Compared to the U.S., there is a lower incidence of poverty amongst Iowa residents and they have greater purchasing power.
 There are more high school graduates and a larger proportion of the population is college educated.
 Iowa’s population is comparatively less diverse than the overall U.S. population.

 A Demographics Index value greater than 100 corresponds to the factor being more intense in the state versus the national average.
 Characteristics of the local population is a longer-term factor that influences the housing market.